nicholascross/Resolve/README.md

 ### Variant resolution

-As already revealed in the first usage example there can be multiple variants registered for a single type.
+There can be multiple variants registered for a single type.

 ```swift
 context.register(variant: "long_date") { () -> DateFormatter in